raven-devs/development-notes/doc/microservices-inbox.md

 }
 ```

-- Use Bull to Manage Job Queues in a Node.js Micro-Service Stack: <https://betterprogramming.pub/using-bull-to-manage-job-queues-in-a-node-js-micro-service-stack-7a6257e64509>
+- Use Bull to Manage Job Queues in a Node.js Micro-Service Stack <https://betterprogramming.pub/using-bull-to-manage-job-queues-in-a-node-js-micro-service-stack-7a6257e64509>

 - BullMQ with ExpressJS <https://www.thisdot.co/blog/bullmq-with-expressjs/>